The sociopathic stare is a chilling gaze that can unsettle anyone.

 Final Words

-Finally, realize that the sociopathic stare is a mind game: they are using their stare to control your behavior and feelings.
+Finally, realize that the sociopathic stare is a mind game:

-The message is that they will hurt you if you don’t comply, even if it risks self-destruction.
+- The message is that they will hurt you if you don’t comply, even if it risks self-destruction.

 Worst of all, sociopaths are resistant to change.

-To protect yourself, keep your distance, set clear boundaries, and find out about their past history from others.
+To protect yourself, keep your distance, set clear boundaries, and find out about their past from others.

 - Share their identities with friends and family.